Why Reducing Plastic Matters

 Human Health

-Plastic pollution is not just an environmental issue — it is a human health issue.
-Studies have found microplastics in drinking water, table salt, fresh produce, and even human blood.
+Plastic pollution is also a human health issue.
+Studies have found microplastics in drinking water, table salt, fresh produce, and human blood.
 Many plastics contain chemical additives, some of which can disrupt hormone function or cause other biological effects.

 Research into the health impacts of microplastics is ongoing.
 Emerging studies suggest potential links to inflammation, metabolic disorders, and other systemic effects, but much is still being investigated.
 Prioritize plastic reduction in areas that affect direct exposure: food, water, air, and skin contact.